-The familiar Jacobs Well is designated as a spring.
-But it also neatly fits the definition of a cave which is below the water table.
-Jacob’s Well spring contributes water flow to Cypress Creek.
+The familiar Jacobs Well is designated as a spring, but it also neatly fits the definition of a cave below the water table.
+The cave extends underground 100 feet into the Cow Creek Aquifer.

 Beginning of the Walking Trail with Fields of Native Wildflowers